jaymutuku/gatsby-netlify-blog/content/2020-05-05-change-icon-color-gimp/index.md

 ![flip  color](./gimp-img-7.png)

-The `red` arrow in the screenshot shows you your steps in summary.
+The `red` arrow in the screenshot shows your steps in summary.

 Voila!
 You are done.

 #### 6: Export your new icon

-You can export your visible icon by Selecting `File > Export as ...`.
+You can export your visible icon by Selecting `File > Export as ...`

 Give it a new name so that you don't overwrite the original one in case you missed a step and need to follow the process again.

 ### Reference

 The web [article](http://www.benramey.com/2012/03/15/change-the-color-of-an-icon-with-gimp/) describing this process much better.